jontrulson/conquest/README.md

 * SDL 1.2 and SDL_mixer 1.2, if you want sound (you do).
 * g++ 4.9 or better, or clang++ 3.4 or better

-On a Kubuntu/Ubuntu 17.10 system, the following should install the required packages to build the server and client:
+On an Ubuntu system (tested with Kubuntu 17.10), the following should install the required packages to build the server and client:

 ```
 sudo apt-get install build-essential autoconf automake libtool \